FINNSTAR7/MatLab-Drops-Simulation/README.md

 simul.m will count the number of trials it takes to succeed on each probability inputted for each sample.
 For example, inputting "`simul(1/3, 1/3 ,1/3);`" into the command line will have simul.m count the number of trials until an individual sample succeeds on the first 1/3, the second 1/3, and third 1/3 probability at least once each.
 Once all probabilities have succeeded it will move on to the next sample, until the data for all 1,000,000 samples have been collected.

-It will then calculate the average, the 99th percentile, the 99.9th percentile, and the 99.99th percentile from this data, and plot these values along with the data.
+It will then calculate the mean, median, mode, 99th percentile, 99.9th percentile, and the 99.99th percentile from this data, and plot these values along with the data and multiple confidence intervals (99%, 95%, 90%, 75%, and 50%).

 Examples of Command Line Usage:<br />